burger icon

 First time I saw crypto deposits land?
 Honestly, I was sceptical.
 But-bam-wallet topped up before my espresso got cold.
 Didn’t expect it to be that smooth.
 So, how’s it really play out once you’re signed in?
 Let me lay it out, Aussie-style.

-- Minimums float around $15 AUD or whatever the coin version is, but I've chucked in more when feeling bold.
-No one's stopping you from going big, but go too large and you'll probably cop a KYC check-happened to me once when I got a bit greedy on the winnings.
+• Minimums float around $15 AUD, except for ETH which sits higher (approx $30 AUD) to cover gas.
+No one’s stopping you from going big, but go too large and you’ll probably cop a KYC check-happened to me once when I got a bit greedy on the winnings.

-- Your coins swap straight to USD as soon as you deposit (market rate, with the spread visible before you lock it in).
+• Your coins swap straight to USD as soon as you deposit (market rate, with the spread visible before you lock it in).
 Pulling out?
 Same thing, but reversed-crypto heads back out, with the live rate flashing at you before you hit OK.
+Be aware of dynamic withdrawal fees that include a ~5% markup on network costs.

 Just on best practice, don’t send coins until you’ve checked the network-it’s cost me before.
 Exchange rates move quick, too.
 If you’re fussy, check processors for the latest spread.
 I keep snaps of my bet history, paranoid as it sounds-saved my bacon last time a payout dragged on and support wanted proof.